-- 15.17 The Agricultural Boundary Design Guidelines shall guide the design of developments bordering agricultural lands. - 15.18 Proposals for non-agricultural development adjacent to agricultural lands located either within or outside of the Plan boundary shall incorporate buffering, siting, and design techniques to minimize negative impacts on agricultural lands.

-- 15.19 Agricultural buffering techniques may include a combination of the following:

-- a. barrier fencing to prevent access;

-- b. vegetated berms;

-- c. community agriculture plots;

-- d. storm water management facilities;

-- e. ecological/vegetative buffers;

-- f. use of topographic barriers such as slopes, roads, watercourses or wetlands; and

-- g. increased setbacks for housing and other buildings.

-- 15.20 Public access such as trails, pathways, and parks should be discouraged adjacent to agricultural lands unless supported by Map 7: County Lands and Active Transportation Network.
+- 14.16 The Agricultural Boundary Design Guidelines should guide the design of developments bordering agricultural lands. - 14.17 Proposals for non-agricultural development adjacent to agricultural lands located either within or outside of the Plan boundary shall incorporate buffering, siting, and design techniques to minimize negative impacts on agricultural lands. - 14.18 Agricultural buffering techniques may include a combination of the following: - a) barrier fencing to prevent access; - b) vegetated berms; - c) community agriculture plots; - d) storm water management facilities; - e) ecological/vegetative buffers; - f) use of topographic barriers such as slopes, roads, watercourses or wetlands; and - g) increased setbacks for housing and other buildings. - 14.19 Public access such as trails, pathways, and parks shall be discouraged adjacent to agricultural lands unless supported by Map 08: Open Space and Active Transportation Connections.